Streamlined Variational Inference for Linear Mixed Models with Crossed Random Effects: Streamlined Variational Inference

 \subsection{Streamlined Variational Inference for $(\bbeta,\buall)$ Under Product Restriction III}

-Product restriction III is such that sparse least squares systems do not arise naturally in the same way as product restrictions I and II or the nested random effects models treated in Lee \myand Wand (2016) and Nolan \textit{et al.} (2019).
+Product restriction III is such that sparse least squares systems do not arise naturally in the same way as product restrictions I and II or the nested random effects models treated in Lee \myand Wand (2016) and Nolan \textit{et al.} (2020).

-Result \ref{res:prodRestrictIII} embeds the updates of the $\qDens(\bbeta,\buall)$ parameters within the class of two-level sparse matrix problems as defined in Nolan \myand Wand (2019) and summarized in Section \ref{sec:STLSLS} of the online supplement.
+Result \ref{res:prodRestrictIII} embeds the updates of the $\qDens(\bbeta,\buall)$ parameters within the class of two-level sparse matrix problems as defined in Nolan \myand Wand (2020) and summarized in Section \ref{sec:STLSLS} of the online supplement.
 The updates are valid for any values of $m$ and $m'$.
 If $m'$ is moderate in size but $m$ is possibly very large then the system is efficient in the sense that the amount of storage and computing is linear in $m$.

-\jump \begin{result} According to product restriction III, the mean field variational Bayes updates of $\bmu_{\qDens(\bbeta,\buall)}$ and each of the sub-blocks of $\bSigma_{\qDens(\bbeta,\buall)}$ in (\ref{eq:CovMatPiecesIII}) is expressible as a two-level sparse matrix least squares problem of the form:
+\jump \begin{result} According to product restriction III, the mean field variational Bayes updates of $\bmu_{\qDens(\bbeta,\buall)}$ and each of the sub-blocks of $\bSigma_{\qDens(\bbeta,\buall)}$ in the first four rows of Table \ref{tab:SigmaSubBlocks} is expressible as a two-level sparse matrix least squares problem of the form:

 where $\bb$ and the non-zero sub-blocks of $\bB$, according to the notation in (\ref{eq:BandbFormsReprise}), are, for $1\le i\le m$,

 with each of these matrices having $\nidot+p+m'q'+q$ rows and with $\bB_{i}$ having $p + \mdash q^{\prime}$ columns and $\bBdot_{i}$ having $q$ columns.
 The solutions are, with sub-matrix labeling of $\bx$ and $\bA^{-1}$ according to (\ref{eq:AtLevInv}),